The Unitarian Universalist Service Committee advances human rights through grassroots collaborations.

 By Verdell Wright on May 17, 2023

-Since the Russian invasion of Ukraine in February 2022, more than 62,000 people have died, nearly 60,000 people have been injured, and roughly 14 million people have been displaced.
+Since Russia’s full-scale invasion of Ukraine in February 2022, more than 62,000 people have died, nearly 60,000 have been injured, and roughly 14 million have been displaced.
 UUSC immediately mobilized its resources in support of those who were impacted by the invasion, culminating in 10 partnerships with organizations in Eastern Europe.
-All of these organizations are committed to helping communities facing compounding forms of oppression during this conflict—meaning we focus our resources on communities who are already facing severe oppression even prior to the invasion (people of color, people with disabilities, members of the LGBTQ+ community, etc.).
+All of these organizations are committed to helping communities facing compounding forms of oppression during this conflict—meaning we focus our resources on communities who are already facing severe oppression even before the invasion (people of color, people with disabilities, members of the LGBTQ+ community, etc.).
 This series will highlight those partners and the work they do.

 In the social justice movement, burnout is a serious issue for activists.
 Mikayla Tillery, an activist and student at Stanford University, penned a column in 2021 about the issue.
 In her piece, she ascribes burnout to underappreciation and a lack of self- and community care.